Wednesday, December 4, 2024

 “The ‘semi-Pelagian’ label is just as unhelpful.
 I think that Calvinists call anyone who affirms free will, or who denies total inability, or who denies that regeneration precedes faith a ‘semi-Pelagian.’
 I suppose Hodges qualifies, but it’s an unhelpful term, referring to a debate within early Roman Catholic thought that has nothing to do with Hodges.”

-In reply I shared the following insights, which I trust will be a blessing especially to those who yearn to be freed from the bondage of legalism and from a works-based system of salvation (i.e. "back-loading" the gospel) and a works-based set of rules to living the Christian life, rather than simply being led by the Spirit of the Lord (2 Cor.
+In reply I shared the following insights, which I trust will be a blessing especially to those who long to be freed from the bondage of legalism and from a works-based system of salvation (i.e. "back-loading" the gospel) and a works-based set of rules to living the Christian life, rather than simply being led by the Spirit of the Lord (2 Cor.
 3:17; Gal.
 5:16-18).
 Here's what I said:

 Shawn,